-Considering purchasing a property?
-First-time homebuyers should have a clear idea of what they can comfortably afford on their home repayment each month, before taking the initial steps towards ownership, says Adrian Goslett, Regional Director and CEO of RE/MAX of Southern Africa.
+Considering buying your first property?
+If so, make sure you have a clear idea of what you can comfortably afford on your home repayment each month, before taking the initial steps towards ownership.

-“It is important to remember that while it seems like the current interest rate hiking cycle is coming to an end, it does not mean that the homebuyer won’t have to deal with rate hikes in the future.
-It is for this reason that an allowance has to be made to buffer any future rate increases of at least 1% or R100 for every R100 000 that the homebuyer has borrowed from their respective lender,” says Goslett.
-“A homeowner extended to the financial limit is in a vulnerable position, especially if they don’t have a contingency plan in place.”
+While it seems like the current interest rate hiking cycle is at an end, it does not mean that you won’t have to deal with rate hikes in the future.
+For this reason, an allowance has to be made to buffer any future rate increases of at least 1% or R100 for every R100 000 that you borrow from the bank.
+If you are extended to your financial limit, it will put you in a vulnerable position, especially if there is no contingency plan in place.

-Goslett concludes by saying that buyers should take their time and only buy a property when they are truly ready.
-He notes that buying a property is a long term investment with many advantages, but only if done in the right way.
+Take your time and only buy a property when you are truly ready.
+Buying a property is a long term investment with many advantages, but only if done in the right way.